 The GPDS, launched in 2005, merges the best product-creation methods from all of Ford Motor Company’s global operations and is refreshed continually with the latest lessons learned as we develop new products.
 The GPDS provides a common set of milestones and metrics for the development of all vehicle programs across our regional business groups, which increases efficiency and quality.

 As a part of this system, and as part of our ONE Ford global integration process, we require all vehicles to meet specific competitive and performance targets at every milestone along the product’s development path.
 These targets consider a wide range of environmental performance criteria, such as fuel economy, recycled materials and substances of concern.
 For example, our product carbon dioxide emission-reduction goal, coupled with a commitment to class-leading fuel economy, has been translated into fuel economy targets for each new vehicle.
 Our targets aim to make our vehicles either leaders or among the leaders compared to competitor vehicles in the same segments.
 We develop these competitive vehicle attribute targets for every vehicle program, to deliver on key customer demands and Ford strategies, by using a range of consumer data, internal brand data and competitor vehicle data.
-Based on this process, in 2009 we committed that every all-new or redesigned vehicle we introduce will be the best in class or among the best in class for fuel economy in its segment.
-Since that time, we have followed through on this commitment with vehicles introduced in both the U.S. and Europe, and we will continue to do so in future product launches.
-For examples of 2011 and 2012 vehicles that meet this commitment, please see Vehicle.)
+Based on this process, we have committed that every all-new or redesigned vehicle we introduce will be the best in class or among the best in class for fuel economy in its segment.
+We are following through on this commitment with vehicles introduced in both the U.S. and Europe, and we will continue to do so in future product launches.
+For examples of 2012 and 2013 vehicles that meet this commitment, please see Vehicle.

 In addition, we have identified global leaders and attribute teams within Ford who coordinate the development of the global product attribute targets in key areas such as sustainable materials, recycling, materials of concern, vehicle interior air quality and vehicle lifecycle issues.
 These leaders coordinate the global implementation of our corporate sustainability strategies and support our ONE Ford strategy to harmonize product development across regions.